nextstepswa/fewapo/README.md

 * `ScrapeMerge` - the main scraping / cleaning / merging / datafile construction script
 * `fixes` - called by `ScrapeMerge` to spot fix errors identified in either dataset, these are applied to the final merged dataset.
 * `StateCensusData` - script for scraping and managing census population estimates, used to calculate *per capita* rates for the US report

+Running/sourcing the `ScrapeMerge` script will create the cleaned datafiles needed for the WA state reports below.

+If you want to run the US national per capita analysis, you will also need to source the `StateCensusData` script

 ## The `Analyses` folder